keenanpayne/keenanpayne.com/index.md

 ---
-title: 'Keenan Payne | Web design and web development in Denver'
+title: "Keenan Payne | Web design and web development in Denver"
 changefreq: weekly
 seoPriority: 1.0
 sections:
   - type: intro
     heading: "Professional and personal web design and development services"
     subheading: "During my fifteen years as a software professional, I've helped countless clients—from individuals to unicorn startups—succeed on the web.
 My work has helped companies generate <strong>millions in revenue</strong>, sign up <strong>millions of SaaS users</strong>, and empowered global organizations with <strong>scalable software</strong>."